-A thirty-five SE 5as arrived in Australia in 1920 as part of a British 'Imperial Gift' to the newly formed RAAF but because of financial stringency only twenty one were ever uncrated.
-These aircraft were delivered in khaki green finish but were later re-covered and aluminium doped.
+Thirty-five SE.5a’s arrived in Australia in 1920 as part of a British 'Imperial Gift' to the newly formed RAAF, but because of financial stringency only twenty one were ever un-crated.
+These aircraft were delivered in khaki-green finish, but were later re-covered and aluminium doped.

-In 1922 a flight of S.E.5a's flew to Sydney and stole the show at one of the RAAF's first aerial pageants.
-In 1925, S.E.5a's were taken on strength by Nos 1 and 3 Squadrons forming the fighter flights of these composite squadrons.
-During their seven years of flying, ten of the twenty one SE 5a aircraft were lost due to crashes.
-The surviving fighters served with distinction, until withdrawn from service in 1928 and one example has survived in the collection of the Australian War Memorial.
+In 1922, a flight of SE.5a's flew to Sydney (an event in those days!) and stole the show at one of the RAAF's first aerial pageants.
+In 1925, SE.5a's were taken on strength by Nos 1 and 3 Squadrons, forming the fighter flights of these composite squadrons.
+During their seven years of flying, ten of the twenty one SE.5a aircraft were lost due to crashes.
+The surviving fighters served with distinction, until withdrawn from service in 1928.
+Although the SE.5a disappeared in 1928 one example has survived in the collection of the Australian War Memorial.

 Length: 20 ft 11 in (6.38 m)

 Wingspan: 26 ft 7 in (8.11 m)